rc0r/afl-utils/README.md

     - [ ] through some means of deduplicating crash samples (might be clever to incorporate this into the crash collection step;
           [some ideas](https://groups.google.com/forum/#!topic/afl-users/b5v3mY_hy30))
+- [ ] afl_multicore: wrapper script that starts multiple afl-instances for parallel fuzzing on multiple cores
+- [ ] afl_resume: wrapper script that resumes multiple afl-instances at once

 ### The Tools